Follow Italianism

 Swiss committees criticize Article 3-bis of the new Law 74/2025 on citizenship

-Joint statement states that the rule approved by Parliament disrespects the historical and cultural values of Italian citizenship.
+A joint statement asserts that the rule approved by Parliament disrespects the historical and cultural values of Italian citizenship.

 The Swiss Committees — representative committees of Italians abroad based in Basel, Zurich, Geneva, Ticino, Bern, Lausanne and San Gallo — have expressed firm opposition to the new Italian legislation that changes the rules for the recognition of citizenship by descent (jure sanguinis).